 It’s your space too

-The Innovation Center is envisioned as a one-of-a-kind tool to unlock more in our relationships with our Finnish and regional partners.
-There are myriad additional opportunities for trade and investment, information sharing, and collaboration between the United States and Europe – and beyond.
-We want our partners and friends to feel that the Innovation Center is an easy extension of their own offices, where they can convene competitions, expositions, and meet with others.
-The Innovation Center is an ideal place to talk about the cutting edge in a beautiful, environmentally friendly setting.
-It is on track to receive LEED Platinum Certification from the U.S. Green Building Council (which would be a first for any embassy worldwide).
-It will also serve as the Embassy’s primary location for meetings, information sharing, press availability and cultural programming.
+The Innovation Center is envisioned as a tool to unlock more in our relationships with our Finnish and regional partners.
+There are many additional opportunities for trade and investment, information sharing, and collaboration between the United States and Europe.
+The Innovation Center is an ideal place to talk about the leading edge in a beautiful, environmentally friendly setting.
+It also serves as the Embassy’s primary location for meetings, networking, press availability, and cultural programming.

 The Innovation Center is a model for 21st century diplomacy.
-We envison a space to address progressive “economic statecraft” goals, by bringing trade, investment and commercial diplomacy to the forefront.
+It is a space to address progressive “economic statecraft” goals, by bringing trade, investment and commercial diplomacy to the forefront.
 This isn’t limited to a “dollars and cents” vision, as the Embassy looks to partner to find creative approaches to important social issues.
-Work in this first-of-its-kind diplomatic structure will be aimed at further strengthening overall U.S.-Finnish relations, increasing our joint potential and opening regional opportunities.
+Work in this first-of-its-kind diplomatic structure is aimed at further strengthening overall U.S.-Finnish relations, increasing our joint potential, and opening regional opportunities.